jojo786/Sample-Python-Telegram-Bot-AWS-Serverless/README.md

 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

-- You can find your Lambda URL Endpoint URL in the output values displayed after deployment.  e.g. https://1fgfgfd56.lambda-url.eu-west-1.on.aws/
+- You can find your Lambda Function URL Endpoint in the output values displayed after deployment.  e.g. `https://1fgfgfd56.lambda-url.eu-west-1.on.aws/`
-- Update your Telegram bot to change from polling to Webhook, by pasting this URL in your browser, or curl'ing it: https://api.telegram.org/bot12334342:ABCD124324234/setWebHook?url=https://1fgfgfd56.lambda-url.eu-west-1.on.aws/.
-Use your bot token and Lambda URL endpoint.
-You can check that it was set correctly by going to https://api.telegram.org/bot12334342:ABCD124324234/getWebhookInfo, which should include the url of your Lambda URL, as well as any errors Telegram is encounterting calling your bot on that API.
+- Update your [Telegram bot to change from polling to Webhook](https://xabaras.medium.com/setting-your-telegram-bot-webhook-the-easy-way-c7577b2d6f72), by pasting this URL in your browser, or curl'ing it:
+`https://api.telegram.org/bot12334342:ABCD124324234/setWebHook?url=https://1fgfgfd56.lambda-url.eu-west-1.on.aws/.` Use your bot token and Lambda Function URL endpoint.
+You can check that it was set correctly by going to `https://api.telegram.org/bot12334342:ABCD124324234/getWebhookInfo`, which should include the url of your Lambda Function URL, as well as any errors Telegram is encounterting calling your bot on that API.

 For future deploys, you can just run: